-37. Subsequent correspondence from the Secretary of State failed to show that the State of Georgia has rectified its violations of the NVRA.

-The Secretary of State even failed to accept plaintiffs' offers to meet to discuss changes necessary to bring Georgia into compliance with the NVRA.

-38. As a result of defendants' continuing failure to ensure implementation of Section 7 of the NVRA through Georgia's public assistance offices, persons applying for and receiving public assistance are not being offered the opportunity to register to vote, in violation of the NVRA.
+- 41. Subsequent correspondence from the Secretary of State failed to show that the State of Georgia has rectified its violation of the NVRA.
+The Secretary of State even failed to accept the Georgia NAACP's offers to meet to discuss changes necessary to bring Georgia into compliance with the NVRA. - 42.
+The January 25, 2011 letter also serves as notice, pursuant to 42 U.S.C. § 1973gg-9, on behalf of plaintiffs Peoples' Agenda and Craig Murphy. - 43.
+As a result of defendants' continuing failure to ensure implementation of Section 7 of the NVRA through Georgia's public assistance offices, persons applying for and receiving public assistance are not being offered the opportunity to register to vote, in violation of the NVRA.

-Harm to the Georgia NAACP's Voter Registration Efforts and Its Members
+Harm to the Georgia NAACP's Voter Registration Efforts and Its Members process.

-39. As a means of building stronger communities, the Georgia NAACP has been a strong advocate for citizens to participate in the electoral process.
 The Georgia NAACP regularly has conducted and continues to conduct voter registration drives in the State of Georgia.

+44. As a means of building stronger communities, the Georgia NAACP has been a strong advocate for citizens to participate in the electoral

-40. Due to defendants' ongoing violations of the NVRA, the Georgia NAACP and its members have expended additional resources, including staff and volunteer time, on efforts to assist individuals with voter registration (including updating prior voter registration) who should have been offered voter registration through Georgia's public assistance offices.
+- 45. Due to defendants' ongoing violations of the NVRA, the Georgia NAACP and its members have expended additional resources, including staff and volunteer time, on efforts to assist individuals with voter registration (including updating prior voter registration) who should have been offered voter registration through Georgia's public assistance offices.
 The Georgia NAACP reasonably anticipates, based on defendants' ongoing violations of the NVRA, that this diversion of resources to registration of individuals who should have been offered registration through public assistance offices will continue.
 These diverted resources otherwise would have been and would be spent on other activities of the Georgia NAACP, including voter education and election day voter mobilization efforts.
-These injuries to the Georgia NAACP will continue in the future until defendants' violations of their NVRA obligations are remedied.

-41. Georgia NAACP members who have not been and will not be offered the opportunity to register to vote through DHS offices are harmed by defendants' violations of the law, and will continue to be so harmed until defendants are required to comply with Section 7 of the NVRA.
+These injuries to the Georgia NAACP will continue in the future until defendants' violations of their NVRA obligations are remedied. - 46.
+Georgia NAACP members who have not been and will not be offered the opportunity to register to vote through DHS offices are harmed by defendants' violations of the law, and will continue to be so harmed until defendants are required to comply with Section 7 of the NVRA.
 This includes Georgia NAACP members who are not registered to vote and members who are registered to vote but have subsequently changed their residence address and thus have an interest in promptly receiving information and assistance regarding changing their voter registration to match their new address.

-42. Georgia NAACP also encourages civic and voter participation by conducting political forums, voter registration drives at high schools, voter education workshops, voter mobilization on election day, and letter writing campaigns, canvassing neighborhoods, and observing and monitoring voting polls.
+47. Georgia NAACP also encourages civic and voter participation by conducting political forums, voter registration drives at high schools, voter education workshops, voter mobilization on election day, and letter writing campaigns, canvassing neighborhoods, and observing and monitoring voting polls.
 As a result of defendants' NVRA violations, the Georgia NAACP has been required and will continue to be required to divert resources, including staff and volunteer time, away from these other activities.